 Simultaneously, in the sense of being a talip, this relatively autonomous religious sphere also gained new features in the Western European context.
 Kurdish Alevis' socio-cultural frameworks changed almost completely during the long decades of immigrant life and active politic engagement to ethnopolitics.
 That fact mostly applies to the new generations who were born in Western Europe.
 For instance, while struggling against the Turkish state for official recognition of religious and national identity, Kurdish Alevis began to form up new religious and politic associations, theological discourses and even rituals with some modern notions and ideas.
-Claiming gender equality, social harmony, environmentalism, modernism (in the sense of living in western lifestyle) and secularism (in the sense of being politically opposed to Islam,
+Claiming gender equality, social harmony, environmentalism, modernism (in the sense of living in western lifestyle) and secularism (in the sense of being politically opposed to Islam, which the AKP regime in Turkey represents) are the core discourses and distinguishing features embedded in Kurdish Alevism.

-69 Markus Dressler, "Modes of Religionization: A Constructivist Approach to Secularity," Working Paper Series of the HCAS "Multiple Secularities - Beyond the West, Beyond Modernities" 7 (Leipzig: 2019): 3-16. which the AKP regime in Turkey represents) are the core discourses and distinguishing features embedded in Kurdish Alevism.70
+&lt;sup>69 Markus Dressler, "Modes of Religionization: A Constructivist Approach to Secularity," Working Paper Series of the HCAS "Multiple Secularities - Beyond the West, Beyond Modernities" 7 (Leipzig: 2019): 3-16.

 Another fact that openly reveals the social transformational dynamics of modern Kurdish Alevi identity is the religious associations, the so-called Cemevis, widely acting in Dersim and Europe.
-Cemevis gained importance among political Alevi movements after Alevis started to live in Turkey's and Europe's metropolises.71 Alevi communities established Cemevis in the 1990s to perform cem ceremonies in the urban environment.
+Cemevis gained importance among political Alevi movements after Alevis started to live in Turkey's and Europe's metropolises.
+Alevi communities established Cemevis in the 1990s to perform cem ceremonies in the urban environment.
 They were also used for social events as well as funerals, weddings, etc. However, their political symbolism implied much more.
 In contemporary Turkey, Alevism possessed a de-facto status as a religious identity.
 Even though Alevi's places for worshipping is not recognized officially, and the government still rejects their representation in the Directorate of Religious Affairs (an official state institution in Turkey and a very active component of AKP regarding Islamization of non-Sunni communities), the Turkish state tolerates Cemevis' activities in general.
-Moreover, in some cases, municipalities, mostly related to opponent politic
+Moreover, in some cases, municipalities, mostly related to opponent politic parties, acknowledge Cemevis as worshipping places.

-70 Gültekin, Ahmet Kerim, Kutsal Mekanın Yeniden Üretimi - Kemeré Duzgi'dan Düzgün Baba'ya Dersim Aleviliginde Müzakereler ve Kültür Örüntüleri (İstanbul: Bilim ve Gelecek Kitaplığı.
+Gültekin, Ahmet Kerim, Kutsal Mekanın Yeniden Üretimi - Kemeré Duzgı'dan Düzgün Baba'ya Dersim Aleviliginde Müzakereler ve Kültür Örüntüleri (İstanbul: Bilim ve Gelecek Kitaplığı.
 2020)